If you are

 People often talk about two different kinds of surrogacy: gestational surrogacy where the surrogate does not have a genetic connection to the child, and traditional surrogacy where the surrogate’s own eggs are used for conception (keeping in mind that the conception cannot occur by sexual intercourse or the assisted reproduction rules in BC don’t apply).

 In Canada, as a result of the federal Assisted Human Reproduction Act, a surrogate must be at least 21 years old, and it is illegal to pay a surrogate to be a surrogate (for example, by agreeing on an amount of money for her role), however it is legal to reimburse her for the expenses relating to the pregnancy.
-There are no specific regulations about expenses at the moment, however, Health Canada has some commentary.
-The lawyer drawing up the surrogacy agreement is very careful about the expenses sections of the agreement.

 BC’s Family Law Act essentially contains a two step process – one step that happens before conception and another step that happens after birth.